apache/phoenix-site/site/source/src/site/markdown/hive_storage_handler.md

 	);
 ```

-### Create EXTERNAL table
+### Create EXTERNAL Table
-For external tables Hive works with an existing Phoenix table and manages only Hive metadata.
-Deleting an external table from Hive only deletes Hive metadata and keeps Phoenix table
+For EXTERNAL tables, Hive works with an existing Phoenix table and manages only Hive metadata.
+Dropping an EXTERNAL table from Hive deletes only Hive metadata but does not delete the Phoenix table.

 ```sql
 create external table ext_table (